 Seeing the reflection of the CN Tower on all the buildings in the city is nothing new.
-People in glass houses is the new reality.
+People in glass houses is a new reality.
 In fact, no matter where you look, you’ll see cranes, construction and another condo going up…Anyways, many argue that this city is becoming a ‘glass city’.

 Real Estate is booming and the average house is worth about a million.
 Are these the signs of a youthful, growing city?
 I think so.
 My true issue is with Toronto’s infrastructure.
-Our subways system is over burdened and hasn’t been upgraded or extended as the city grew.
+Our subways system is overburdened and hasn’t been upgraded or extended as the city grew.
 Honestly, there are cities of the same size (land and inhabitants) around the world that have a much better subway system.
 Then we have traffic.
 Oh boy, the traffic.
 The streets of Toronto could be packed on a Sunday afternoon.

-Using the latest travel apps, technology and gear, I take a city; see the sights, taste the food, smell the roses, hear the stories and feel the love.
+Using the latest travel apps, technology, and gear, I take a city; see the sights, taste the food, smell the roses, hear the stories and feel the love.
 All in 48 hours.
 Then, using videography & editing, photography and writing I retell and share those stories with my readers and viewers.
-I'm Christopher Rudder and welcome to Rudderless Travel.